Mahmud5588/country_app/README.md

 LinkedIn: linkedin.com/in/maxmud-axmedov

+GitHub: github.com/Mahmud5588

 Email: axmedovmaxmud839@gmail.com

-GitHub: github.com/Mahmud5588

-This project was developed to demonstrate expertise in Flutter development and API integration.
+Developed with ❤️ using Flutter and Riverpod.